7ayushgupta/MachineLearning/README.md

 # Machine Learning
-This repository is for __Programming Club, IIT Kanpur__'s assignments.
+This repository contains various datasets I've tried working on, and the things I've spent time fiddling with.

 Implemented using _Python 2_, on Jupyter Notebooks.